aress31/corellium-utils/README.md

 ## Corellium Utility Scripts

-A collection of scripts that leverage the [Corellium API](https://corellium.github.io/corellium-api/) with the aim of facilitating pentesting activities.
+A collection of scripts written in `JavaScript` designed to interact with the [Corellium API](https://corellium.github.io/corellium-api/) with the aim of facilitating pentesting activities.

 Currently comprises of: